Make Informed Decisions About Your Future

 Loan borrowing is a necessary part of education financing for many students.
 Your approach to how you handle and control your finances will make a difference in your lifestyle now and/or in the future.
 The best advice you can get is to “live like a student while you are in school so you don't have to live like a student while you are a health professional”.
 For every $100 you spend using student loan money now will cost you about $200 by the time you've paid off your loans.

 In some cases, students with higher costs because of family, housing, etc., may have to borrow from private alternative funding sources.
-These loans usually have higher interest rates, are credit based, and typically offer few benefits as compared to the federal loans.
+These loans may have higher interest rates, are credit based, and may offer fewer benefits as compared to the federal loans.
 It is important for students to have a good credit report to prevent having a co-signer to qualify for the loan.
-Therefore, these loans should only be used as a last resort as a funding option.

 - Develop a realistic budget to live by -- and stick to it!